John W. Campbell: Writing career

 Editor T. O'Conor Sloane lost Campbell's first manuscript that he accepted for Amazing Stories, entitled "Invaders of the Infinite".
 "When the Atoms Failed" appeared in January 1930, followed by five more during 1930.
 Three were part of a space opera series featuring the characters Arcot, Morey, and Wade.
 A complete novel in the series, Islands of Space, was the cover story in the Spring 1931 Quarterly.
 During 1934–35 a serial novel, The Mightiest Machine, ran in Astounding Stories, edited by F. Orlin Tremaine, and several stories featuring lead characters Penton and Blake appeared from late 1936 in Thrilling Wonder Stories, edited by Mort Weisinger.

 The early work for Amazing established Campbell's reputation as a writer of space adventure.
-When in 1934, he began to publish stories with a different tone he wrote as Don A. Stuart, a pseudonym derived from his wife's maiden name.

-From 1930 until the later part of that decade, Campbell was prolific and successful under both names.
-Three significant stories published under the pseudonym are Twilight (Astounding, November 1934), Night (Astounding, October 1935), and Who Goes There?
+In 1934, he began to publish stories with a different tone using the pseudonym Don A. Stuart, which was derived from his wife's maiden name.
+He published several stories under this pseudonym, including Twilight (Astounding, November 1934), Night (Astounding, October 1935), and Who Goes There?
 (Astounding, August 1938).
 Who Goes There?, about a group of Antarctic researchers who discover a crashed alien vessel, formerly inhabited by a malevolent shape-changing occupant, was published in Astounding almost a year after Campbell became its editor and it was his last significant piece of fiction, at age 28.
 It was filmed as The Thing from Another World (1951), The Thing (1982), and again as The Thing (2011).

-Campbell held the amateur radio call sign W2ZGU, and wrote many articles on electronics and radio for a wide range of magazines.

 Editing career

 Tremaine hired Campbell to succeed him as the editor of Astounding from its October 1937 issue.
-Campbell was not given full authority for Astounding until May 1938, but had been responsible for buying stories somewhat earlier.
+Campbell was not given full authority for Astounding until May 1938, but had been responsible for buying stories earlier.
 He began to make changes almost immediately, instigating a "mutant" label for unusual stories, and in March 1938, changing the title from Astounding Stories to Astounding Science-Fiction.

-Lester del Rey's first story, in March 1938, was an early find for Campbell, and in 1939, he published such an extraordinary group of new writers for the first time that the period is generally regarded as the beginning of the "Golden Age of Science Fiction", and the July 1939 issue in particular.
+Lester del Rey's first story in March 1938 was an early find for Campbell.
+In 1939, he published a group of new writers for the July 1939 issue of Astounding.
 The July issue contained A. E. van Vogt's first story, "Black Destroyer", and Asimov's early story, "Trends"; August brought Robert A. Heinlein's first story, "Life-Line", and the next month Theodore Sturgeon's first story appeared.

-Also in 1939, Campbell started the fantasy magazine Unknown (later Unknown Worlds).
-Although Unknown was canceled after only four years, a victim of wartime paper shortages, the magazine's editorial direction was significant in the evolution of modern fantasy.
+Also in 1939, Campbell started the magazine Unknown (later Unknown Worlds).
+Unknown was canceled after four years due to wartime paper shortages.

+Death

+Campbell died in 1971 at the age of 61 in Mountainside, New Jersey.
+At the time of his sudden death after 34 years at the helm of Analog, Campbell's personality and editorial demands had alienated some of his writers to the point that they no longer submitted works to him.
+One of his writers, Theodore Sturgeon, opted to publish most of his works after 1950 and only submitted one story to Astounding during that same timeframe.